How to Create Great Account Plans?

 Of course, the account plan needs to be digitally accessible.
 It has to be shareable with your account partner – since you’ll be making changes and evaluating your progress every few months.

-We recommend you use a Business Relationship Management tool to keep track of your account plans and account partners.
+We recommend you use a Business Relationship Management (BRM) tool to keep track of your account plans and account partners.

 How does your business create an account plan?
 If you’ve got any tips and tricks, let us know in the comments section below.